 from “How to Take the Path of Peter” in Records of Christ’s Talks

 Today’s truth is given to those who yearn for and seek it.
 This salvation is granted to those who yearn to be saved by God, and is not only meant to be gained by you, but is also so that you can be gained by God.
 You gain God in order that God can gain you.
 Today I have spoken these words to you, and you have heard them, and you should practice according to these words.
 In the end, when you put these words into practice will be when I have gained you through these words; at the same time, you will have also gained these words, which is to say, you will have gained this supreme salvation.
-Once you have been made clean, you will be a real human being.
+Once you are made clean, you will have become a real human being.

 from “The Experiences of Peter: His Knowledge of Chastisement and Judgment” in The Word Appears in the Flesh